Not Your Grandma's Sherry—Delicious Food Pairings With Dry Sherry

 The only Michelin-starred restaurant in Seville, Abantal, serves several sherries to pair with the food.
 Here, a creamy beet soup and an Oyster with cauliflower puree.
 YUM!!

 You may see the word “Sherry” in the title above and think, "I don't like sweet wines so let's skip this one," but wait!
 I'm not going to talk about sweet dessert wine here.
-The majority of sherry is crisp, complex and dry.
+The majority of sherry is crisp, complex, and dry.
 It’s a wine that can stand up to and enhance the flavor of many types of food.

 Not long ago I embarked on a wine lover's trip to Andalucia in Southern Spain, stopping in for a couple of days at the birthplace of Sherry, Jerez, as it is called there.
-I visited several bodegas, the place where the wine is made, bottled and stored.
+I visited several bodegas, the places where the wine is made, bottled, and stored.
 I met with winemakers who are passionate about their craft and, best of all, I was able to taste a number of different styles of sherry, some of them en rama, or straight out of the barrel.

 Take a look at my video from Bodegas Gonzalez Byass, where the charming master blender and winemaker Antonio Flores tried to teach me to use a venecia, a long rod with a tiny cup at the end used to pour wine straight from the barrel into a glass.
 What a shame most of that delicious liquid ended up on my shoes.